March 27, 2019

 Perhaps this idea makes happiness more attainable for everyone.
 If unhappiness is but an option, maybe we can figure out a way to not choose it.
 How will you try to create happiness?

 Hi.
 My name is Xavier.
-I'm a software engineer living in NYC.
-I currently lead engineering at Heroic and previously worked at startups like Codecademy and Venmo.
+I'm a software engineer from Puerto Rico.
+I'm currently a founding engineer at Heroic.us and previously led engineering teams at startups like Codecademy and Venmo.
 I write about my experience in the software industry, happiness, and productivity.

 If you like this content, consider subscribing to my upcoming newsletter where I will dive deeper into this and other related topics.